 - Optimizing your character to be strong enough to take on any zones.

 - Planning and selecting which maps you will be spamming.

-- Customize your Atlas Tree to increase the quality of loot, and the last is to upgrade or modify your pieces.
+- Customizing your Atlas Tree to increase the quality of loot

 Character optimization is a personal preference on the player’s side.
 There are tons of builds that gamers can run, so it is hard to pinpoint a specific form that would work the best.
 However, the general rule is that setups that can clear mobs quickly and have high-single target DPS are good for Mapping.
 This part does not need many discussion since it will mainly depend on the players’ decisions.